Pandemic Message

 The backbone of the new university infrastructure is provided by our prominent campuses where our professional teaching staff and a unique green environment make the students feel welcome.

-• Preferred qualifications: Students must have an interest in biology, life sciences, and aquaculture.
-Desired qualifications: Student must be able to work both independently and in a team, able to persevere and complete tasks.
+• Preferred qualifications: Students must have an interest in agricultural crop production.
+The ideal candidate has preliminary education in crop production and plant protection.
+They must be able to work both independently and in a team.
+Candidates with interest in both field- and laboratory work are preferred.

 We encourage you to apply to your first-choice program only.
 There is a space within the application to indicate if you have a second choice.
 If you are interested in two opportunities that are very different from one another and would prefer to write two statements of purpose, you may upload both to the same application in ONE document.
 Make sure they are clearly titled with the correct placement opportunity IF you are writing two statements.
 For reference, click here to review examples of statements from past participants.